-Table 8: Investigative Committee's specific recommendations and the company's responses
+4. Investigative Committee's specific recommendations and the company's responses

-•The quality governance subcommittee periodically checks that measures are effective and that the necessary resources are deployed, and provides company-wide support as necessary.
-(Table 5 1) 2 Deloy individual workplace initiatives •Through quality audits and trouble consultations, horizontally. initiatives of each site are to be drawn up and deployed horizontally.
-(Table 5 2-1, 2-2) • The company will work to optimize section headcounts and establish intermediate positions (deputy section chief, team leader, etc.).
-(Table 6 2) 3 Collaborate with manufacturing sites. • As part of the Corporate Quality Assurance Reengineering Group tours of manufacturing sites, discussions on quality assurance reform initiatives are held.
-(Table 5 2-2) 4 Prioritize initiatives for branch factories. • Implementing integrated management and operations at main factories. • Quality audits by the Corporate Quality Assurance Reengineering Group are conducted annually at 21 works sites as well as seven branch factories.
-(Table 5 2)-1) 5 Support system to handle, e.g., negotiations with • The Corporate Quality Legal Departmant foreign certification authorities. within the Corporate Quality Assurance Reengineering Group handles this, including through the use of external organizations.
-(Table 5 2-2) (6) Use a tangible how-to format for education and • Training for all new section manager companytraining of managers and staff, changing wide will incorporate specific instructions, management mindsets. including examples, on how to deal with problems that are reported to them.
-(Table 6 $(2)$ ) 7 Rigorous employee education on quality. • On top of the conventional quality education provided so far, the company will add content on the improper practices recently uncovered and roll out newly organized education programs to employees again.
-1 7 0

-• Look at whether to revise internal rules and work
+Investigative Committee's specific recommendations Company's responses 4Prioritize initiatives for branch factories.
+Implementing integrated management and operations at main factories.
+Quality audits by the Corporate Quality Assurance Reengineering Group are conducted annually at 21 works sites as well as seven branch factories.
+Support system to handle, e.g., negotiations with foreign certification authorities. • The Corporate Quality Legal Departmant within the Corporate Quality Assurance Reengineering Group handles this, including through the use of external organizations.
+6Use a tangible how-to format for education and training of managers and staff, changing management mindsets. • Training for all new section manager company-wide will incorporate specific instructions, including examples, on how to deal with problems that are reported to them.
+Rigorous employee education on quality.
+On top of the conventional quality education provided so far, the company will add content on the improper practices recently uncovered and roll out newly organized education programs to employees again.
+Look at whether to revise internal rules and work to simplify them and develop specific measures in response to the improper quality control practices discovered.
+In addition to the compliance education already provided to executives, the company plans to provide education programs on quality governance conducted by external lecturers.

-to simplify them.

-• Develop specific measures in response to the

-improper quality control practices discovered.

-• In addition to the compliance education already

-provided to executives, the company plans to

-provide education programs on quality

-governance conducted by external lecturers.

-(Table 5 2-3)